Has your child recently been diagnosed with a developmental disability?

 I can only speak from a professional point of view as I do not have a child with a developmental disability.
 However what I can say is, ‘Girls on the spectrum’ is a chapter which heavily resonates with me.
-Victoria spoke of her experience of having a daughter with Autism, and the lack of resources which were available at the time of diagnoses to help her distinguish behaviours amongst the two genders.
+Victoria spoke of her experience of having a daughter with Autism.
+Coupled with the lack of resources which were available at the time of diagnoses to help her distinguish behaviours amongst the two genders.

 One of my favourite sections of this chapter is “Understanding Triggers And Why They Matter”.
 Parents and professionals, how much easier would it be if you were able to understand the reasoning behind a child’s behaviour and implement ways to manage it.
 Victoria helps you to do just that.
 As we are aware children are completely unique and no two children will have the same triggers.
 The strategies chapter offers tips and advice on how to broach the subject of triggers in a child friendly manner.
 What’s great is that Victoria recognises that it may be complex to address the issue of triggers with a child and offers alternatives to gaining this information.
 Other elements in the chapter include: